 Not too long ago, Sidcot leaned more towards providing qualifications (BTec, BHS) and opportunities for students to ride for pleasure, than to identify and kick on promising competitive riders.
 But things have dramatically changed at this co-ed independent school for ages 3 to 18.
 It is now geared up for pupils to bring their horses to school and develops riders to aspire to (often national level) competitions.
 Those who simply love to ride, rather than compete, can still do just that.

-‘All benefit from an indoor and outdoor school (floodlit) and 160 acres of glorious country to hack in, and there are horses from all over the world,’ says Lorraine Curtin-Blair, director of equestrian development.
+‘All benefit from an outdoor school (floodlit) and 160 acres of glorious country to hack in, and there are horses from all over the world,’ says Lorraine Curtin-Blair, director of equestrian development.
 ‘Friendly, confident staff are on duty round the clock and because the equestrian centre is slap bang in the middle of the school – rather than some far off corner – it’s a doddle for students to go anytime.
 And go anytime they do, with all-year-round turnout.’

 There’s a long list of recent successes: Team Sidcot finished third in the national schools show jumping championships at Bury Farm in April 2018; they qualified for the national dressage championships 2018; they came sixth in the jumping with style championships at Addington Manor 2018, to name a few.